tibbben/school.of.data/UM_DataManagementClass/lessons/lesson02.md

 *__Class 1__*

 0. Housekeeping (5 minutes)
-1. Review and expand upon data life cycle (lecture 5 minutes) i
+1. Review and expand upon data life cycle (lecture 5 minutes)
   - Research Data Lifecycle and Data Curation Lifecycle (latter as part of former)
   - note that data curation/management is a hot topic currently
 2. Reflect for a moment: how is your research funded?
 What Data Management requirements do you have? (write it down - 2 minutes.
 If you don't have any, think of your career goals)
 3. Review readings (discussion/lecture 15 minutes)
   - Any words starting to jump out as common themes? (metadata, repositories, stored indefinately, accessible, disciplinary practice, intellectual property, security [privacy],interoperability, embargo, ontologies, schemas)
     - see if they can make list on board